DesktopDefender/DesktopDefender/README.md

 ### Uninstalling

-If you decide to uninstall Desktop Defender, remember to manually remove the `.dd` directory to clean up all stored data.
+If you decide to uninstall Desktop Defender, remember to manually remove the `.dd/` directory to clean up all stored data.
 This step ensures that no residual data remains on your system.
 However, nothing bad happens if you do not delete it.